LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

  -  This step may be skipped if the Third party app if the SchoolInfo RefId is already known.
  - The query mechanism is specific to the hub, but retrieval is unlikely to be automatic; it is likeliest for the school to do a manual query on the school name, using one of the established SIF query mechanisms, or else retrieve all SchoolInfo records from the hub and choose the the right record.

-### 5. Process - Processes in third party application.
+### 5. Process - processes in third party application.

 Third party app creates student enrollments for students enrolling in the given school.